Lipen/discrete-math-course/typst/hw4.typ

 ]

 Which inscription describes a planet so famous that *all* travelers have visited it?
-Which describes a weaker property: that each traveler has visited *at least one* planet?
+Which describes a weaker property: that every traveler has visited *at least one* planet?
+Prove that one logically implies the other, but not vice versa.

 == Problem 12: The Theorem-Printer's Corruption